USCG APPROVES OFFICIAL ELECTRONIC CHARTS

 WASHINGTON – The U.S. Coast Guard published guidance that allows mariners to use electronic charts and publications instead of paper charts, maps and publications.

-The Coast Guard published Navigation and Vessel Inspection Circular, NVIC 01-16
+The Coast Guard published Navigation and Vessel Inspection Circular, NVIC 01-16 with Change 1

-, on Feb.
-5 to provide uniform guidance on what is now considered equivalent to chart and publication carriage requirements.
+to provide uniform guidance on what is now considered equivalent to chart and publication carriage requirements.

 Combining the suite of electronic charts from the U.S. hydrographic authorities and the Electronic Charting System standards published this past summer by the Radio Technical Commission for Maritime Services, the Coast Guard believes official electronic charts provide mariners with a substitute for the traditional official paper charts.